George Drewry

 Drewry was born on 3 November 1894 to Thomas and Mary Drewry.
+He joined the Naval Reserve in 1913, and was called up for service at the start of World War I.

-As a 20-year-old, and a midshipman in the Royal Naval Reserve during the First World War, he was awarded the Victoria Cross for his actions on 25 April 1915 at V Beach in the Landing at Cape Helles, during the Gallipoli campaign.
+As a 20-year-old midshipman in the Royal Naval Reserve during the First World War, he was awarded the Victoria Cross for his actions on 25 April 1915 at V Beach in the Landing at Cape Helles, during the Gallipoli campaign.

 He later achieved the rank of lieutenant and was killed in an accident at Scapa Flow, Orkney Islands, on 2 August 1918.

 His Victoria Cross is displayed at the Imperial War Museum, London, England.